Bennotsi-MTG/Doomsday-Codex/limits/surgical.md

 The "Look at the top three cards of your library..." and "...you may shuffle your Library..." clauses on Ponder, the "Scry 2" from Preordain and the "Draw three cards, place two cards from your hand onto the top of your Library" from Brainstorm all give you a higher chance to place the IU, AoI or TW first in the stack.

+Now the above mainly tells you that all is not lost to a Surgical post DD so you should play it out just to double check the odds just in case.
+This also does not apply to if they have sniped LEDs from you or similar.

 There are a couple of ways of beating Surgical.
 Obviously the use of discard or Silence can help protect you however sometimes you might be facing an active